datapartnership/datapartnership.github.io/CONTRIBUTING.md

 # Contributing

-🎉 Thanks for taking the time to contribute to the Development Data Partnership! 🎉

-The [Development Data Partnership Partnership](https://datapartnership.org/) website is a [Hugo](https://gohugo.io/)-generated static website that is continuously deployed on [GitHub Pages](https://pages.github.com) via [GitHub Actions](https://github.com/features/actions).
+**Thanks for contributing to the Development Data Partnership!** The [Development Data Partnership](https://datapartnership.org/) website is a [Hugo](https://gohugo.io/)-generated static page that is continuously deployed on [GitHub Pages](https://pages.github.com) via [GitHub Actions](https://github.com/features/actions).
 If not familiar with Hugo, please check out a [Quick Start](https://gohugo.io/getting-started/quick-start/).

 In summary, the continuous deployment (CD) works as follows: